Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular

 In practice there are usually more than one excited state computed at the same time during a calculation.
-Hence, a set of data and matrices is produced as the outcome of such a calculation, and the AMBW's one can construct based on the proposed scheme are not orthogonal to each other.
-After orthogonalizing the set of TDDFT AMBW's, we verify that the conclusions from the previous paragraph are transferrable when orthogonalization of the excited states is done \textit{a posteriori}.

-We consider the $M$ normalized but non-orthogonal ansätze constructed using the procedure depicted in the previous paragraph.
-Any of these ansätze reads
+Hence, a set of data and matrices is produced as the outcome of such a calculation, and the type--$\Psi^{[1]}$ AMBW's one can construct based on the proposed scheme are not orthogonal to each other.
+After orthogonalizing a set of type--$\Psi^{[1]}$ AMBW's, we verify that our conclusions about the $\Psi^{[1]}$ ansatzes are transferrable when orthogonalization of the auxiliary excited states is done \textit{a posteriori}.
+For that sake we consider $M$ normalized but non-orthogonal type--$\Psi^{[1]}$ ansatzes.
+Any of these ansatzes reads